Elijah Wood: 2004–present

 Wood's first role following his Lord of the Rings success was in Eternal Sunshine of the Spotless Mind (2004), in which he played Patrick, an unscrupulous lab technician who pursues Kate Winslet.
 The film received the Academy Award for Best Original Screenplay in 2005.
-He next played the serial killer Kevin in Robert Rodriguez's adaptation of Frank Miller's comic book series, Sin City (2005).
-On May 12, 2005, Wood hosted MTV Presents: The Next Generation Xbox Revealed for the launch of the Xbox 360 games console.
+He next played the silent serial killer Kevin in Robert Rodriguez's adaptation of Frank Miller's comic book series, Sin City (2005).
+Wood's audition for the role only consisted of staring at a film camera while passages from the graphic novel were read.
+On May 12, 2005, Wood hosted MTV Presents: The Next Generation Xbox Revealed for the launch of the Xbox 360 video game console.

 In Everything Is Illuminated (2005), Wood starred as a young Jewish-American man on a quest to find the woman who saved his grandfather during World War II.
 It was based on the novel of the same name by Jonathan Safran Foer.
 In Green Street (also 2005), he played an American college student who joins a violent British football firm.
 Both had limited release but were critically acclaimed.

 Wood shot a small part in Paris, je t'aime (2006), which consists of 18 five-minute sections, each directed by a different director.
 Wood's section, called "Quartier de la Madeleine", was directed by Vincenzo Natali.
 The film played at the Cannes Film Festival and the Toronto International Film Festival.

 In George Miller's animated musical Happy Feet (2006), Wood provided the voice of Mumble, a penguin who can tap dance, but not sing.
 Happy Feet grossed over $380 million worldwide, and received both the Academy Award for Best Animated Feature and the BAFTA Award for Best Animated Film.
 Wood reprised his role for the film's sequel, Happy Feet Two (2011).

 Also in 2006, he was part of the ensemble cast of Emilio Estevez's drama Bobby, a fictionalized account of the hours leading up to the June 5, 1968, shooting of U.S. Senator Robert F. Kennedy.
 In the film, Wood marries Lindsay Lohan's character in order to avoid being drafted for the Vietnam War.
 Bobby screened in competition at the Venice Film Festival.
 Wood, along with his co-stars, received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.